mikelevins/bard/docs/bard.md

 ## Examples

 Programmers like to see example code, so that they can see what a language looks like in use.
-Here are a couple of short examples written in Bard.
+Here are a few short examples written in Bard.
 These are taken from the examples directory of the repository, and are part of Bard's tests.

 **Recursive fibonacci**